awesome-schedule/plannable/scripts/README.md

 It will also download the index page of Lou's list for getting the list of semesters.

 ### auto_update.sh

+The execution of this file requires push access to https://github.com/awesome-schedule/data and https://gitee.com/plannable/plannable.

 This is a bash script that does the following